Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 5. A better outdoor experience, year-round

 Non-wearers often rely on compensatory behaviors (some extreme) when outdoors.
 Through discovery, you may find that your patients squint, wear non-prescription sunglasses, or avoid the sun completely.
 Prescription sun lens users have a better outdoor experience – even in winter.
-They enjoy the comfort, clarity, protection, and emotional freedom that comes with prescription sunglasses.
+They enjoy the comfort, clarity, protection, and emotional freedom that comes with prescription sunglasses or photochromic lenses

 Helping your patient choose prescription sunglasses

 Prescription sunwear is the best eye health solution to protect the eyes, eyelids, and skin around the eyes from sun-related damage.
-With so many advancements in lens technology just over the last decade.
+With so many advancements in lens technology over the last decade, patients should strongly consider revisiting the benefits of prescription sunglasses.

-The ECP’s core responsibility is the health and protection of the eyes against UV light.
-And with about 66% of patients claiming they have severe or moderate light sensitivity, the ECP has an opportunity to address this issue directly.
+As an ECP, your core responsibility is the health and protection of your patient’s eyes against UV light.
+And with about 66% of patients claiming they have severe or moderate light sensitivity, you have an opportunity to address this issue directly.

-By actively prescribing photochromics, ECPs can differentiate themselves from the commoditized clear lens market.
+By actively prescribing photochromic lenses, you can differentiate your practice from the commoditized clear lens market.

-As you’re talking to your patients about sun damage and UV eye protection, key in on the benefits of the Sensity® family.
+As you’re talking to your patients about sun damage and UV eye protection, key in on the benefits of the Sensity® family, such as the faster fadeback that HOYA provides patients.

 Sensity® 2